 Kopeopeo Canal Contamination Remediation Project

-The estimated cost of the project is $4.4 million, equally funded by the Ministry for the Environment through the Contaminated Sites Remediation Fund (CSRF) and Bay of Plenty Regional Council.
+The estimated cost of the project is $10.8 million and is equally funded by the Ministry for the Environment through the Contaminated Sites Remediation Fund (CSRF) and Bay of Plenty Regional Council.

 Bay of Plenty Regional Council Technical Services Group is managing the project in partnership with representatives from the Whakatāne-Waimana Rivers Scheme Liaison Group, Te Rūnanga o Ngāti Awa, Sawmill Workers against Poisons and the Ministry for the Environment.

 Read the latest news about the project here

 For more information please contact us.